Bchuasj/SPM_Project/README.md

 ![alt text](https://github.com/Bchuasj/SPM_Project/blob/main/Screenshots/staff%20view%20skills%20for%20technical%20lead%20workrole.png)

-## 2. Users should be able to see the courses they can take to acquire those skills, and add/remove them on their learning journey
+## 2a.
+Users should be able to see the courses they can take to acquire those skills, and add/remove them on their learning journey.

 #### For Staff:
+1.

 ## 3. CRUD for roles